So you have decided to start a website. That is awesome!

 Top Level Domain Extensions

-Even with the release of a huge amount of new TLD’s (top level domains) you should still try to get a .com extension.
+Even with the release of huge amounts of new TLD’s (top level domains) you should still try to get a .com extension.

 A .com is still the most common extension, it is what people know around the world.
 It is the most common extension for domain names.